zikosw/syn-antd/README.md

 ## Some syn-antd unique features

-### input-change-on-blur

-In Synqrinus' systems a commonly used pattern is to delay executing on-change until you blur, but state can be managed externally.

-Under `syn-antd.input` we have a wrapper that can go around any antd input.
-The API is identical to whichever antd input you are using with one addition.
-You can specify the antd input via the `:input-type` key.
-If not specified, it defaults to [input](https://ant.design/components/input/)

 ### ant-options

 Populating options can be a bit of a chore with antd.
 We've tried to make this a bit simpler via ant-options.
 Here is an example usage below.